 Easily referenced color-coded plate maps provide all the information about your experiment in real time and can be imported and exported directly to and from Microsoft Excel®.

 For more control over your assay, stimulate neurons electrically or optically.
 Stimulation Studio in AxIS Navigator makes it easy to quickly design stimulation protocols with a drag-and-drop interface.

 Real-time data visualization

 View activity from every electrode on a well-by-well basis or use plate-wide activity maps to get a broader picture of cellular activity at any time.

 The Neural Dashboard includes a real-time raster plot displaying the activity over time for all electrodes in the well, making it easy to see the network organization and synchrony within a well.

 The Neural Module includes access to a range of specialized software analysis tools for advanced analysis and figure generation.

-The AxIS Metric Plotting Tool allows rapid visualization of experimental results and organization of endpoints according to treatment condition.
-This tool imports the results from AxIS Navigator and the Neural Metric Tool to calculate differences between recordings, average replicates, and generate plots.
-View different endpoints with a single click, facilitating rapid data exploration.
-The tool automatically generates a PDF report containing experiment results.
+The AxIS Metric Plotting Tool allows rapid visualization of experiment results and organization of endpoints according to treatment condition.
+This tool imports the endpoints generated by AxIS Navigator, the Neural Metric Tool, and the Cardiac Analysis Tool, along with the plate map, and calculates % change relative to baseline for each well, averages replicates, and generates plots comparing treatment conditions or time points.
+It is easy to view different endpoints with a single click, facilitating data exploration.
+For neural files, the tool automatically generates a PDF report containing experiment results.